Brendan Keegan: Career

+In 2009 BandTec sold the IT division to WorldwideTechServices (WWTS) where Keegan went with the strategic sale and became President & CEO of the combined company.
+In 2012, Keegan founded a business consulting firm named velocityHUB where he also served as the managing partner.

-Keegan joined Merchants Fleet in 2009 as a board member.
-He served as the chairman, CEO and president of the company from 2018 to 2024.
+Keegan joined Merchants Fleet in 2015 as a board director and Chairman of the Compensation Committee.
+Later he served as the chairman, CEO and president of the company from 2018 to 2024.
 In 2020, Merchants Fleet was included in the Inc. 5000 list.
 In 2021, Brendan lead the charge of EV adoption in the fleet industry by committing $2.5 billion to electric vehicles.
-Later in 2022, Merchants Fleet was named in the World's Most Innovative Companies list by Fast Company.
-In 2022, Keegan led Merchants through an acquisition led by Bain Capital and the Abu Dhabi Investment Authority (ADIA).
+Later in 2022, Merchants Fleet was named in the World's Most Innovative Companies list by Fast Company and was also named a 5-time Deloitte Best Managed Company.

+In 2022, Keegan led Merchants through an acquisition led by Bain Capital and the Abu Dhabi Investment Authority (ADIA) and retained an ownership stake in the company.
-In 2012, Keegan founded a business consulting firm named velocityHUB where he also served as the managing partner.
-He also owns and serves on the board of Andretti Racing and United Autosports.
-He is also a member of Fast Company Executive Board.

-Keegan co-hosts Fast and Fearless podcast with Zak Brown, CEO of McLaren Racing.